Saved Views

 Saved View Properties

-The properties of a saved view are set with the fields and controls of the Add Saved View dialog when a view is first saved (see Create a View), and may be subsequently edited in the Saved View Properties dialog (see Edit a View).
+The properties of a saved view are set with the fields and controls of the Add Saved View dialog when a view is first created (see Create a View), and may be subsequently changed in the Edit Saved View dialog (see Edit a View).
 The properties are described in the following table:

 Field Type Description